Which is right for you?

 A Look at Veneers

 Veneers offer a great way to improve your smile as well.
-They’re very popular among wealthy people, such as celebrities, and have become more mainstream in recent years.
+They’re very popular and have become more mainstream in recent years.
 Instead of re-aligning your mouth and / or teeth like Invisalign trays do, veneers are bonded to your existing teeth.
 They bond to your tooth enamel as a thin porcelain covering that dramatically improves the look of the tooth.
 Veneers can help with discoloration, shape, and damaged or chipped teeth.

 Which is Best?
 Invisalign or Veneers?

 When examining Invisalign vs. veneers, there are several variables.
 You’ll want to look at cost, at timing, and at your specific oral health situation to determine the best course of action for your desired outcome.
 By talking to a cosmetic dentist, you can examine both options to determine which one is better for you.
-A cosmetic dentist will work with you to help you meet your specific goals based on the existing condition of your teeth and your financial situation.
-Veneers could cost considerably more than Invisalign as an option, especially if you’re looking at several of them.
+Our dentist will work with you to help you meet your specific goals based on the existing condition of your teeth and your financial situation.
+Veneers generally cost considerably more than Invisalign, especially if you’re looking at veneers for several teeth.
 Veneers are installed on a per tooth basis whereas Invisalign involves a series of trays based on your specific situation.
 Veneers can last anywhere from ten to thirty years but are not right for everyone.
 A consultation with a qualified cosmetic dentist that’s experienced in veneers will help you determine whether or not they are the right solution for you.
 In some cases, preparation needs to be done to your teeth for the veneers to be installed that permanently changes the look of your original tooth.
 Whether you’re comparing Invisalign vs. veneers for yourself or for a family member, the best way to determine the ideal course of action is to book a consultation.
-A cosmetic dentist will examine your teeth and will formulate a customized plan to help you achieve the best outcome possible.
+One of our top dentists will examine your teeth and will formulate a customized plan to help you achieve the best outcome possible.